 Any action required or permitted to be taken by the board of directors under any provision of law may be taken without a meeting if all members of the board holding office shall individually or collectively consent to such action in writing or by such electronic means approved by the board.
 The consents shall be filed with the minutes of the proceedings of the board.
 The action shall have the same force and effect as the unanimous vote of the directors.
 Any certificate or other document filed under any provision of law which related to action so taken shall state that the action was taken by unanimous consent of the board of directors without a meeting and that the bylaws of this corporation authorize the directors holding office to so act, and that statement shall be prima facie evidence of such authority.

 Section 1.
 Executive Committee

-The Executive Committee is a standing committee composed of the chairperson, president, vice president, assistant vice president, secretary, assistant secretary, treasurer, and director(s) nominated by the president and approved by the board of directors.
+The Executive Committee is a standing committee composed of the president, vice president, assistant vice president, secretary, assistant secretary, treasurer, assistant treasurer, and director(s) nominated by the president and approved by the board of directors.
 The duty of the Executive Committee is to conduct business between meetings when action must be taken on a matter before the next meeting of the board.
 The committee shall keep regular minutes of its proceedings if action is taken and cause an approved copy to be filed with the corporation’s records and disseminated to the board of directors with the next agenda packet.
 A quorum shall consist of a majority of members of the Executive Committee.

 Section 2.
 Standing and Ad Hoc Committees; Appointment and Removal of Chairs

 - The board of directors shall establish such standing committees to work under the president’s direction as it shall determine necessary to accomplish the goals of the corporation.
-The board of directors shall notify the membership by letter, email, or notice in the corporation’s newsletter, if it establishes or dissolves a standing committee.

 - The president may establish and dissolve ad hoc committees as determined necessary, with ratification by the board.